lariskovski/atlantis-local/README.md

 ### 1. ngrok Configuration

-1. [Sign up](https://dashboard.ngrok.com/signup) or login to ngrok
+1. [Sign up](https://dashboard.ngrok.com/signup) or login to ngrok.
-2. Copy your auth token from the dashboard
+2. Copy your auth token from the dashboard.
 3. Start the ngrok proxy on port 4141:
    ```bash
    ngrok http 4141
    ```
-4. Get your public URL from the [ngrok endpoints dashboard](https://dashboard.ngrok.com/endpoints)
+4. Get your public URL from the [ngrok endpoints dashboard](https://dashboard.ngrok.com/endpoints).
 5. Export the URL:
    ```bash
    export URL=https://your-unique-id.ngrok-free.app